US–China Education Trust

 The US–China Education Trust (USCET, 中美教育基金 (中美教育基金, Zhōng-Měi Jiàoyù Jījīn)) is a non-profit organization based in Washington D.C.
-Founded in 1998 by Ambassador Julia Chang Bloch, the first Chinese-American U.S. Ambassador, USCET seeks to promote China–United States relations through a series of education and exchange programs.
+Founded in 1998 by Ambassador Julia Chang Bloch, the first Chinese American U.S. Ambassador, USCET seeks to promote China–United States relations through a series of education and exchange programs.
 The organization sponsors a variety of fellowships, conferences, workshops and exchanges, focused primarily on strengthening Chinese academic institutions related to the fields of American Studies, Media and Journalism, American Governance, and International Relations.

-The organization's expressed mission is "to promote US–China relations through education and exchange for next-generation leaders."

 Programs

 USCET's activities currently fall within eight main program areas:

 The American Studies Network

 Conceived to strengthen American Studies programs in China, this consortium of academic institutions, now numbering more than 50, provides opportunities for members to collaborate, share resources, and develop their capacity to teach about American society and culture.
 One of the primary goals of the ASN is to promote a more comprehensive understanding of the United States in China by sponsoring academic research in fields that go beyond politics and US–China relations, which tend to dominate Chinese research about America.
 As such, the ASN encourages scholarly collaboration and research on topics such as American culture and religion.
 ASN activities include an annual conference for all member universities; an American Studies Fellows program which places young Chinese scholars at American universities for a mentored semester-long fellowship; and delegations of American Studies scholars from China to the annual meeting of the American Studies Association in the United States.